 You will inevitably have at least one day during your third trimester when you start to feel anxious because you realize you haven’t felt the baby move in a while.
 The standard recommendation for determining whether or not you need to get checked out is to eat a snack (I love these healthy but sweet bars), drink some juice, and/or lay on your left side quietly and count kicks.
 As long as you can count 10 kicks within two hours, your baby is moving a healthy amount.

 Once again, if you have any doubts at all, contact your care provider.
-However, most of the time the reason for not feeling the baby move in a while is simply because mamas-to-be are busy (physically and mentally), and we are not consciously aware of every movement our baby makes all day long.
+However, most of the time the reason for this frightening pregnancy moments is simply because mamas-to-be are busy (physically and mentally), and are not consciously aware of every movement baby makes all day long.

 I had one of these anxious days late in my pregnancy.
 I suddenly realized one afternoon that I didn’t recall feeling the baby move at any point during the day, even in the morning when she was usually more active.
 But I did my kick counts and, sure enough, my baby got to 10 well within two hours.